 Associate Professor of Early Childhood Education

-Christina Taharally is Associate Professor and Program Director of the Masters Programs in Early Childhood Education at the Hunter College School of Education.
+Christina Taharally is Associate Professor and Program Coordinator of the Masters Programs in Early Childhood Education at the Hunter College School of Education.
 Dr. Taharally received a Master’s degree in Child Development and the Ed.D. in Early Childhood Education from the University of Massachusetts at Amherst.
-She has taught children in elementary and early childhood education settings, and teachers at both the undergraduate and graduate levels.
-She has experience in program development and administration at local and international levels.
+She has taught children in elementary and early childhood education, and teachers - at both the undergraduate and graduate levels.
+She has experience in program development and administration at home, and internationally.
 She has served on many committees in the college, City and State and participated in initiatives of the State Department of Education, a Governor’s Task Force, the New York City Department of Education and many community-based agencies.
-She serves on several local and national committees including most recently on the Consulting Editors Panel of the National Association for the Education of Young Children (NAEYC) and is currently Co-Chair of the Research Committee of the Association for Childhood Education International (ACEI).
-She is a member of the US National Committee of OMEP: (l’Organisation Mondiale pour l’Education Prescolaire)-The World Organization for Early Childhood Education.
+She has served on several local and national committees including the Consulting Editors Panel of the National Association for the Education of Young Children (NAEYC) and as Co-Chair of the Research Committee of the Association for Childhood Education International (ACEI).
+She is also a member of the US National Committee of OMEP: (l’Organisation Mondiale pour l’Education Prescolaire)-The World Organization for Early Childhood Education.
+Dr. Taharally currently serves on the National Advisory Board of the Early Learning Collaborative of the Hispanic Telecommunications and Information Network (HITN.org), which is engaged in developing digital literacy and mathematics for young children.
+She is also on the Advisory Board of Youtellmestories.org, a non-profit organization that presents stories on IPads for parents and primary care adults to engage children in story read-alouds.
+Dr. Taharally was also Campus Leader in a recent CUNY/Department of Education funded program that certified early childhood teachers to serve in the current expansion of universal pre-kindergarten.

 Her research interests are in the areas of reading and writing development, teacher development and curriculum.
 She has researched and written in the areas of play, language and cognitive development, early childhood literacy practices and teacher development.
 She is currently engaged in writing a book on reading, writing and thinking in the early years under contract with McGraw Hill.